-A little learning is a dangerous thing; Drink deep, or taste not the Pierian spring: There shallow draughts intoxicate the brain, And drinking largely sobers us again.
-Fired at first sight with what the Muse imparts, In fearless youth we tempt the height of arts, While from the bounded level of our mind.
-Short views we take, nor see the lengths behind; But more advanced, behold with strange surprise New distant scenes of endless science rise!
-So pleased at first the towering Alps we try, Mount o'er the vales, and seem to tread the sky, The eternal snows appear already passed, And the first clouds and mountains seem the last: But, those attain'd, we tremble to survey The growing labours of the lengthen'd way, The increasing prospect tires our wandering eyes, Hills peep o'er hills, and Alps on Alps arise!
+A little learning is a dangerous thing; Drink deep, or taste not the Pierian spring.9 There shallow draughts intoxicate the brain, And drinking largely sobers us again.
+Fired at first sight with what the Muse imparts, In fearless youth we tempt1 the heights of arts, While from the bounded level of our mind Short views we take, nor see the lengths behind; But more advanced, behold with strange surprise New distant scenes of endless science rise!
+So pleased at first the towering Alps we try, Mount o'er the vales, and seem to tread the sky, The eternal snows appear already past, And the first clouds and mountains seem the last; But, those attained, we tremble to survey The growing labors of the lengthened way, The increasing prospect tires our wandering eyes, Hills peep o'er hills, and Alps on Alps arisel